shashacode/Hackbio-Internship/stage 1.md

 ### 1. Validation - Leave-One-Out Cross-Validation (LOOCV)
 #### ![Figure 3: The Predictive Accuracy and Error Rates of LOOCV for Each Cancer Type Using the 14-gene Signature](https://github.com/shashacode/Hackbio-Internship/blob/main/fig4.jpg)
+#### Figure 3: The Predictive Accuracy and Error Rates of LOOCV for Each Cancer Type Using the 14-gene Signature
 - **Red** indicates predictive accuracy.
 - **Blue** represents error rates.